bananabrann/tv-brannan-cloud/README.md

 As of 1.1.0, tv.brannan.cloud now has a ChatGPT-powered chat bot tailored for her to type the name of a show, and if it's a valid show on Netflix or Youtube, have the option to instantly navigate to the show on the website.

-> There is currently no way to "preview" the chat feature.
-Due to API costs, I only allow connections from a secret whitelist.
-Want this feature?
-[Leave an issue!](https://github.com/bananabrann/tv.brannan.cloud/issues)

 ![demo-collage](https://files.brannan.cloud/tv-files/demo-collage.png)

 ## Deploying this app